-Because the goal of these objections are to stall or avoid your sales cycle, the question you need to ask yourself is “does it make sense to even continue with the customer?”.
+Because the goal of these objections is to stall or avoid your sales cycle, the question you need to ask yourself is “does it make sense to even continue with the customer?”.
 That’s why your response to a delay objection should be either to further re-qualify the customer, to see if they’re still a good fit, or if they are, remind the customer of the cost of delaying.
 For example, if the customer says “call me back next month”, you can respond with [qualify], “I’d be happy to, but I want to make sure I’m respecting your time and not bothering you when I do.
 Can I give you a sense for what we would discuss next month and then you can decide whether or not you want me to call you back?”.
 If your customer says “I think we’re going to stick with what we’ve been doing for now”, you can respond with, [remind] “I’m curious…when we chatted earlier you estimated that your current process was costing your organization about $5000/month in lost productivity.
 Did something change?
 Is the problem not big or important enough to solve at this time?“.

 Level 4 Intent: Satisfy